 If you are refinancing a home and getting cash out with your new mortgage, bring a cancelled or voided check for the account into which you want the lender to deposit the money.
 This check will show your account and routing numbers the lender will need to make the deposit.

 Do you have questions about a loan you are closing with Freedom Mortgage?
-Please call our friendly Customer Service people at 855-690-5900.
+Please contact the loan advisor or closing advisor who is helping with your mortgage.